Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 If you know how, please send your PHP error logs- just the few lines that appear when you run a backup, often the file called error_log, possibly in your wp-admin directory which you can check via FTP.
 And if you’re a programmer that can debug and send a patch, that’s even better.

-= UpdraftPlus runs out of time when it’s trying to back up, after I have left it for some time to give it a good chance.
+= UpdraftPlus runs out of time when it’s trying to backup, after I have left it for some time to give it a good chance.
 What can I do? =

 This problem is probably caused by your account being starved of resources by your (cheap) web host provider.
 This is far from ideal; although UpdraftPlus supports resuming backup runs right from the beginning to avoid everything having to be done at once, it has its limits.
 The best thing is to choose a more reputable web host.
 Failing this, try going into the “Expert settings” and reducing the size at which zip files are split.
-UpdraftPlus is known to successfully back up websites that run into the multiple-gigabytes on web servers that are not resource-starved.
+UpdraftPlus is known to successfully backup websites that run into the multiple-gigabytes on web servers that are not resource-starved.

 = If my site gets hacked and the backups don’t work, is there anything I can do? =